Adam Holzman and the Texas Guitar Quartet

 Artist Information (Show)

-First Prize -1983 Guitar Foundation of America Competition, Quebec, Canada Top Prize - Ninth Concorso Internazionale di Interpretazione di Gargnano, Italy Bronze Medal - Third Toronto International Guitar Festival, Toronto, Canada.
+Adam Holzman is an international performing and recording artist.
+He has been a winner in major international competitions including First Prize at the 1983 Guitar Foundation of America Competition, Top Prize in the Ninth Concorso Internazionale di Interpretazione di Gargnano, Italy, and Bronze Medal at the Third Toronto International Guitar Festival.

 Mr. Holzman's commitment to new music has led him to co-commission Samuel Adler's first Concerto for Guitar and Orchestra.
 He has also premiered works by composers Robert Helps, Roland Dyens, and Stephen Funk Pearson among others.